Adamisnothere/dataviz-project-template-proposal/README.md

 This is a new feature that will display the exact rating value and airline company if it was cut off.
 <img width="1574" height="722" alt="image" src="https://github.com/user-attachments/assets/99b74730-4003-4e1e-a5fa-b3b02eb096fc" />

 This shows the comparison feature allowing you to compare all the rating types of two specific airlines.
+This view allows you to choose what aggregation type (mean, median, mode).
 <img width="1148" height="662" alt="image" src="https://github.com/user-attachments/assets/af8024fe-7dcb-4709-8142-335d851cc052" />

 Another new feature allows you to look a the trend of certain ratings over time.
 This time graph mode allows you to compare all rating types and choose your aggregation method.
-It is currently for ALL airlines but will soon be modified to allow you to choose for a specific airline.
+It is currently for ALL airlines for a specific airline.
 It plots month by month and if you hover over a specific circle it will show you number of reviews and date.
+Included is an animation that will draw the data over time.
+This will allow you to observe any temporal trends in the data.
+If you hover over any of the data points it will tell you what the date is, the rating, and number of data examples in that data point.
 <img width="977" height="562" alt="image" src="https://github.com/user-attachments/assets/db79404f-6271-4d82-8ccb-bea243ccbacc" />

 ## Open Questions
 I am not sure how well I will be able to incorporate all the X and Y changes using user interactions.
 I want to be able to change the Y from airlines (using a bar chart) to specific aggregations of accomodations to be a scatterplot and also be able to pick the aggregation type.
 This might be a tough task to implement and get right so that the user will be able to use, understand, and extract information from.

+One thought is that I am adding too much into this visualiztion and the individual views should be split out into several different visualization projects.
+On one hand I like that you have the option to look at the data in so many ways but on the other I find that it may be too overwhelming

 ## Milestones